rollos-a/DataStructures/README.md

 	Problem2:
 		find the k-best (largest) values in a set of data that can be infinatley large.
-Implement the class KBestCounter<T extends Comparable<?       super T>> implements KBest<T> using java.util.PriorityQueue.
-			The methods include:

-				public KBestCounter(int k) - the constructor takes in an int k (the amount of largest elements you want).
+Implement the class KBestCounter<T extends Comparable<?       super T>> implements KBest<T> using java.util.PriorityQueue. public KBestCounter(int k) - the constructor takes in an int k (the amount of largest elements you want).

 				public void count(T x) - process the next element in the set of data in O(log k) time.